arbe59/arbe59.github.io/README.md

 - An idea I have is for a hotel management app.
 Details still need to be fleshed out, but ideally it should consist of a booking system and an administration tool.
 It should initially just concern itself with booking rooms.
 Later, other features like a hotel, housekeeping, conference rooms, etc., can be added.
 - I'd love to have this page be written by code which pulls from a database.
 I can store all of my tasks in a database and have a UI app which lets me manage the tasks (repeatable tasks, etc).
 Then, I can also store my skills list in a database, tie them to projects in my repos, tie them to my resume.

-### Today is 2/17/2025
+### Today is 2/18/2025
 And today's plan is:
-- Ensure that Finley gets caught up with school stuff (see email from Ms. Rupa)
+- Ensure that Finley gets caught up with school stuff
-- Finley's baseball tryout
-- Add Clean Code chapters to book page
+- Begin Finley's AR book
 - Finalize workout plan
 - Develop meal plan for week, can shop for groceries after baseball tryout
-- Continue reading chapter 7 of The Pragmatic Programmer
+- Find out if there is an API-based to-do list service